-Global Purchasing Power Index: $1M Yields Just 40 Square Meters in Top Tier Markets
+Global Purchasing Power Index: What $1M Buys in Top-Tier Luxury Markets

 A budget of $1 million no longer guarantees entry into the global luxury residential elite.
-In 2026, that exact seven-figure sum purchases approximately 40 square meters (431 square feet) of prime residential space in Hong Kong, establishing a stark contrast to emerging markets where the same capital commands up to 250 square meters.
+In 2026, that seven-figure sum purchases a dramatically smaller footprint of prime residential space in gateway cities than it does in emerging markets.
 According to CNBC, luxury real estate in most major markets around the world continues to become more expensive, as the wealthy grow wealthier and more mobile.
 For commercial real estate professionals, this rapid compression of square footage per dollar signals deepening wealth concentration and a sustained demand for ultra-luxury mixed-use developments.

 Key Details